ukparliament/ontologies/procedure/procedure-descriptions/draft-affirmative.md

 # Draft affirmative

-Instruments subject to the draft affirmative procedure are laid in draft and require the approval of Parliament signed into law.
+Instruments subject to the draft affirmative procedure are laid in draft and require approval in Parliament before being signed into law.

-Draft affirmatives are usually laid before both Houses of Parliament and require a motion to approve to be agreed to in both Houses before they can be made and come into force.
-Instruments related to taxation are laid in the House of Commons only and require only the approval of the House of Commons.
+The House of Commons debates approval in a Delegated Legislation Committee or in the Commons Chamber.

-Before approval is decided upon, there must be a debate in each House.
-In the House of Commons, this is in a Delegated Legislation Committee or, less commonly, in the Chamber.
-In the House of Lords, this is in either Grand Committee or the Chamber.
+The House of Lords debates approval in Grand Committee or in the Lords Chamber.
+Instruments concerning taxation are not laid in the House of Lords.